YoloNomy/YoloNomy.github.io/_maths/geodiff/connections.md

  $$\mathcal{S}=\int \text{d}s = \int \sqrt{g(u,u)}\text{d}\tau$$

 where $u=\gamma'$ is the tangent vector of the curve.
-In a coordinate frame, the length interval $\text{d}s$ in the above expression takes back the familiar expression used in General relativity:
+In a coordinate frame, the length interval $\text{d}s$ in the above expression can be directly linked to the familiar expression used in General relativity:

 $$ \text{d}s^2=g_{\mu\nu}\text{d}x^\mu\text{d}x^\nu$$